ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 This portion is the easiest and one of the most obvious variables.
 Basically, it is the total combined spend on your advertising in a given measured time period.

 There’s one important thing to note here, and it may not be as obvious.
-If everything stays equal, changing this ad budget up or down will do nothing for the return percentage.
-But it will affect the total amount of revenue.
+If everything stays equal, changing this ad budget up or down will not affect the return percentage, but it will affect the total revenue.

 2. Management Fees (“other, other fees”)